 Hilmar Gerhard Grimm was born in a parsonage in Ft.
 Jennings, OH to Henry Frederick Grimm, a Lutheran Pastor, and Ella Lepien Grimm.
 When his father accepted a call to Orange Grove, TX, Hilmar was a high school sophomore.
 The family discovered that the local Texas high school did not go through to the 12th grade, so the decision was made to Hilmar, age 14, back to OH and to Capital Academy.
-The academy, a part of Capital University, was a boys’ prep school that existed from the late 1980s to the early 1930s.
+The academy, a part of Capital University, was a boys’ prep school that existed from the late 1880s to the early 1930s.
 Hilmar’s brother had just graduated from Capital and was entering the theological seminary at the time Hilmar came to Bexley.
 This gave him support and a ‘person from home’.

 When Hilmar graduated from Capital University, jobs were difficult to find due to the Great Depression.
 He felt fortunate to find a job even though it meant moving to Nebraska where he served as Dean at Hebron Junior College from 1936-1937.
 At the same time, his brother Harold was teaching at Capital University and in 1937 accepted as associate professorship at the Ohio State University.
 When Hilmar learned of this, he applied for his brother’s soon-to-be-available position at Capital and was hired.
 The brothers liked to tell the story that Hilmar moved in the office as Harold was moving out and the name on the door didn’t need to be changed.

-His teaching career at Capital was put on hold during the Second World War, at which time he served first as a Communications Officer, then a navigator, Executive Officer, and Commander of the ship LST (Landing Ship Tank) 1122, achieving the rank of Lieutenant Commander.
+His teaching career at Capital was put on hold during the Second World War, at which time he served first as a Communications Officer, then a navigator, Executive Officer, and Commander of the Ship LST (Landing Ship Tank) 1122, achieving the rank of Lieutenant Commander.
 He participated in the Philippine Liberation and the Battle of Okinawa.
-At the latter, his ship delivered tanks, equipment and Marines to battle.
-In April 1945, at the death of President Franklin D. Roosevelt, Hilmar wrote and conducted a memorial service on LST 1122 that was so moving, it was incorporated into the U.S. Navy Historical Archives in Washington, DC.
+At the latter, his ship delivered tanks, equipment and Marines to the battle.
+In April 1945, at the death of President Franklin D. Roosevelt, Hilmar wrote and conducted a memorial service on LST 1122 that was so moving it was incorporated into the U.S. Navy Historical Archives in Washington, DC.
 After the war, he continued with the Naval Reserve, retiring after 28 years of service.

-Research and text by Edie Mae Herrel and Nancy Beck.
+Research and text by Edie Mae Herrel and Nancy Beck

 If you have information to add to this topic, please let us know.